Contrast-Security-OSS/docs/content/admin/sys_settings/SSLToolbox.md

 tags: "Admin system settings configuration SSL EOP tools keytool openssl" -->

-If SSL is part of your Enterprise-on-Premises deployment, SystemAdmins may find the following commands and introductory principles to be useful.
+If SSL is part of your Enterprise-on-Premises (EOP) deployment, System Admins may find the following commands and introductory principles to be useful.

 There are three workflows in which Contrast users typically add SSL:

 * Setting up Contrast UI HTTPS
-* Integrating with [LDAP](installation-setupauth.html#ldap) or [Active Directory](installation-setupauth.html#ad) where you see `ldaps://`
+* Integrating with [LDAP](installation-setupauth.html#ldap) or [Active Directory](installation-setupauth.html#ad) where you see *ldaps://*
 * Securing communication between agents and the Contrast application

-The following examples are intended to help describe workflows in which SSL could be used, as well as the possible commands for implementation and debugging.
+The following examples are intended to help describe workflows in which you could use SSL, as well as the possible commands for implementation and debugging.

 ## Keytool

 ### Create a KeyStore And KeyPair

-The following command will create a new KeyStore (if one doesn't exist), KeyPair and an alias called "`teamserver`.
+The following command creates a new KeyStore (if one doesn't exist), KeyPair and an alias called "`teamserver`.

 ```
 keytool -genkeypair \